darkmastermindz/Automations-Apple-Shortcuts/README.md

 # Automations-Apple-Shortcuts

-Made with ❤ by Hansel
+Created with ❤️ by Hansel

 Description:
 - Here's my list of shortcuts I use :)